magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 Assistants are aware of the basic details of the Magic Sandbox platform and have access to the [Sandbox](#sandbox) documentation, so you don't need to provide that in your App's context.

-# Magic Functions
+# Functions

-Magic Functions are server-side functions that can be called by Magic Apps or other Magic Functions.
-Unlike Magic Apps, which run on the frontend (the user's browser), Magic Functions run on the backend.
+Functions are server-side functions that can be called by Apps or other Functions.
+Unlike Apps, which run on the frontend (the user's browser), Functions run on the backend.

-Like Magic Apps, Magic Functions are also just JSON objects.
+Like Apps, Functions are also just JSON objects.
 See [shared keys](#shared-keys-between-apps-and-functions) for the keys you can include.

-Magic Sandbox currently only supports Magic Functions that you host on your own server. `name`, `version`, and `endpoint` are required keys for Magic Functions.
+Magic Sandbox currently only supports Functions that you host on your own server. `name`, `version`, and `endpoint` are required keys for Functions.

-## Magic Function keys
+## Function keys

 ### endpoint